mongodb/atlas-functions-triggers-examples/README.md

 For bucket access, consult the Realm docs team.

+IMPORTANT: The files currently located in this repository are placeholders to test the upload and directory structure.

 <!-- TODO: Add more details about the repo structure and its purpose -->